We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Product Specs

-DIYers looking for a value-forward staple gun with enough power to tackle most projects should check out Arrow’s heavy-duty staple gun.
+DIYers looking for a value-forward staple gun with enough power to tackle most general projects should check out Arrow’s heavy-duty staple gun.
 This manual model features chrome-polished, all-steel construction that’s both durable and rust-resistant.
-It shoots T50 staples and is useful for stapling house wrap, upholstery, signage, and more.
+It shoots T50 staples and is useful for attaching house wrap, upholstery, signage, and more.

-Testing revealed that this manual staple gun had decent power, though it was not the most powerful in the group.
-We liked its classic design and heavy-duty steel construction, but it was sometimes difficult to squeeze.
-It was also a little finicky to load, but at its very reasonable price tag, a couple of minor inconveniences aren’t enough to deter us from endorsing this option.
+Testing revealed that this manual staple gun had decent power, though as a budget-priced model, it certainly wasn’t the most powerful in the group.
+We liked its classic design and jam-resistant firing mechanism and appreciated that the ergonomic hand grip helped reduce wrist fatigue during extended use.
+Although it can be a bit difficult to squeeze and slightly finicky to load, this model’s reasonable price and sturdy build mean those minor inconveniences aren’t enough to deter us from endorsing it.

-Get the Arrow T50 staple gun at Amazon, Lowe’s, The Home Depot, or Walmart.
+Get the Arrow T50 staple gun at Amazon, Lowe’s, The Home Depot, Walmart, or Arrow.

 Upgrade Pick